 There are some issues experienced by individuals who identify as gay, lesbian, bisexual or queer that can cause particular difficulties or concern.
-Some of these include coming out, belonging to a minority group, and dealing with homophobia in the family, place of study, workplace or the greater community.
+Some of these include coming out, belonging to a minority group, minority stress and dealing with homophobia in the family, place of study, workplace or the greater community.
 These issues may contribute to feelings of anxiety, depression, isolation and low self-esteem.

 Being in a relationship can be difficult at times.
 As issues arise, some are more easily navigated then others and may lead to you accessing support through counselling.
 It helps to address relationship issues early, rather than letting them go on unattended for years.